| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 that accumulate an answer in a reverse-order list.
 (See also

-for the "chunked" variant.)
+reverse-string-concatenate for the "chunked" variant.)

 This procedure is a simple unparser - it pastes strings together using the delimiter string.